John Legg (politician)

-John Legg is a Republican politician who has served as a member of the Florida Senate since 2012, representing the 17th District, which includes Tampa and Zephyrhills in northwestern Hillsborough County and southern Pasco County.
+John Legg (born April 29, 1975) is Superintendent of Schools for Pasco County Schools in Pasco County, Florida.
+A member of the Republican Party, he served as a member of the Florida Senate, representing the 17th District, which includes Tampa and Zephyrhills in northwestern Hillsborough County and southern Pasco County.
 Prior to his election to the Senate, he served as a member of the Florida House of Representatives, representing the 46th District.

 Education

 Legg was born in Brooksville and attended Pasco–Hernando Community College, receiving his associate degree in 1994, and then the University of South Florida, receiving a degree in social work in 1995.
 He then continued his studies at the University of Florida earning a Master of Public Administration (MPA) in 1995.
 In 2016, Legg returned to the University of South Florida to earn a Doctorate of Education (EdD) in Program Development and Innovation.

 Charter school operator

-Legg was a founding member of the Dayspring Academy Charter School, a Pasco County-based charter school, in 2000, where he currently serves as Chief Financial Officer Operations.
+Legg was a founding member of the Dayspring Academy Charter School, a Pasco County-based charter school, in 2000, where he served as Chief Financial Officer Operations.